Koyejo1/Koyejo1/README.md

 - 👋 Hi, I’m @Koyejo1
-- 👀 I’m interested in ...building softwares
+- 👀 I’m interested in building softwares
-- 🌱 I’m currently learning ...Flutter development and how to design all kinds of software
+- 🌱 I’m currently learning Flutter development and how to design all kinds of software
 - 💞️ I’m looking to  create a team the goal of build an innovating tech company
-- 📫 How to reach me ...@iretomiwa on instagram +2348118214186
+- 📫 How to reach me @iretomiwa on instagram, +2348118214186 ,on twitter follow @AjalaKoyejo

 <!---
 Koyejo1/Koyejo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.